What is turnover rate? A complete guide for modern organizations in 2025

 Employee turnover in the workplace can be categorized into several types, each with its causes and implications.
 The primary types of employee voluntary and involuntary turnover, are:

-Involuntary turnover happens when an employer initiates the separation of an employee.
-This can result from factors like poor performance, violations of company policies, downsizing, or layoffs.
+• Involuntary turnover: Involuntary turnover happens when an employer initiates the separation of an employee because of factors like poor performance, violations of company policies, downsizing, or layoffs.

-Some industries, like retail and agriculture, experience seasonal turnover as employees are hired for short-term or temporary positions during peak seasons and then let go afterward.
+• Seasonal turnover: Some industries, like retail and agriculture, experience seasonal turnover as employees are hired for short-term or temporary positions during peak seasons.

 How to calculate the employee turnover rate?